 And so it happened, that in the Autumn of 1432 the desperate Prior appointed Thomas Lawson who had been the Cellarer for the last four years , as Bursar.
-The measured, steady life of the Cellarer was one thing, the hectic, varied demands of the office of Bursar was something else again.
+The measured, steady life of the Cellarer was one thing, the hectic, varied demands of the office of Bursar were something else again.

 Poor Brother Thomas, at Whitsuntide each year , the Bursar was bound to produce the Accounts of the Monastery for the last year.Written on several pieces of parchment, they were finally stitched together to be made into one long roll.They were made in triplicate and showed receipts and disbursements.
 They were inspected by senior monks and presented to a General Chapter in June each year.In 1433 Brother Thomas pleaded insufficient time to complete the task.
 The Prior was firm in demanding that the rule be observed.
 Brother Thomas became overwrought and desperate, and some of the monks feared that he might harm himself, such was his state of mind.
 Finally he did produce some accounts, which everyone believed were "cooked"to balance.
 His accounts for the next 5 years are preserved at Durham.